estevaojneto/PHP-BatRatCat/Facade/README.md

 ## How can it be used?

 If you have ever worked with Laravel, I think you most likely have already seen this pattern in use.
-So I will use it with a real-world example: recently I had to do a cURL from within a system which used Laravel.
-The process of constructing the PHP-cURL object (can take quite a few lines of code)[https://www.php.net/manual/en/curl.examples-basic.php].
+So I will use it with a real-world example: recently I had to do a cURL from within a system which used Laravel as its framework.
+The process of constructing the PHP-cURL object [can take quite a few lines of code](https://www.php.net/manual/en/curl.examples-basic.php).
 In Laravel I could simply do:

 `Http::send('GET', {$server}, ['body' => {the data I want to send}]);`